Royal Jordanian airlines in talks with government for financial assistance, CEO says - NewsBreak

 Royal Jordanian airlines in talks with government for financial assistance, CEO says

-DUBAI, March 1 (Reuters) - Jordan's state carrier Royal Jordanian (RJ) (RJAL.AM) remains in talks with the government for a 200 million dinar ($282.49 million) equity injection, CEO Samer Majali said on Tuesday.
+DUBAI (Reuters) - Jordan’s state carrier Royal Jordanian (RJ) remains in talks with the government for a 200 million dinar ($282.49 million) equity injection, CEO Samer Majali said on Tuesday.

 “We’re looking for, basically, an increase in the capital of the equity of the company,” Majali told Reuters at a conference in the United Arab Emirates.